-Montana Board of Athletic Trainers
+Montana Athletic Trainers Licensure

-Board of Athletic Trainers
+Athletic Trainers Licensure

 We are available to assist customers through our online public portal at EBIZ.MT.GOV/POL (Professional and Occupational Licenses) and EBIZ.MT.GOV (for Permits).
 For other services, please contact us via email at DLIBSDHELP@MT.GOV or by phone (406) 444-6880.